jostylr/event-when/eventwhen.md

     coordinated through a single object.
 The emphasis throughout is on coordinating the global flow of the program.

-    Most event libraries suggest making objects into emitters.
-This library is designed to allow you to attach the object to the event/handler/emit.
+    Most event libraries suggest making objects (such as a button) into emitters.
+This library is based rather on the idea of coordinating the global flow of the program.
+It is designed to allow you to attach the object to the event/handler/emit.
 It also allows you to listen for events before the corresponding object exists.
-Of course, if you want to have various emitters, go for it.
+This is more like having listeners on a form element responding to button clicks in the form.

     There are several noteworthy features of this library: